victor/lambda-rays/README.md

 *Notes*

-* Use Point and Vector as Constructors for Quadruple?
+[x] Use vmap to avoid code repetition
-* Use vmap to avoid code repetition
+[ ] Refactor internal implementation to use a list, which will allow more expresiveness in algorithms